PySimpleGUI/PySimpleGUI/readme_creator/1_HEADER_top_part.md

 ***It WILL be required, at times, for you to read or search this document in order to be successful.***

 Re-read that statement.
-This **will** be a serious problem for you if you're the type of person that finds it "quicker and easier to post on StackOverflow rather than reading documentation".
+This **will** be a serious problem for you if you're the type of person that finds it "quicker and easier to post on StackOverflow rather than reading documentation."

-If you have not yet matured to the point you are able to understand this skill or choose to not follow it, then please save ***everyone*** the pain of doing **for you** what you, as a developer, software engineer, or wanna be coder, must do on your own.
+If you have not yet matured to the point you are able to understand this skill or choose to not follow it, then please save ***everyone*** the pain of doing **for you** what you, as a developer, software engineer, or wannabe coder, must do on your own.
 It's a vital skill for you to learn.

-Want to be a "real engineer"?
-Then follow "real engineering practices" such as "reading".
+Want to be a "real engineer?"
+Then follow "real engineering practices" such as "reading."
 You are learning a NEW GUI package.
 You've not seen anything like it.
-Don't be so arrogant as to believe you will never need to read documentation.
+Don't be so arrogant as to believe you will never need to read the documentation.

 UGH, why does this need to be said?

 ***GO TO HERE*** if instructed above.

-I appologize to the other 95% of you that this..... pathetic.... reminder needs to be added, but sadly there's a need for it.
+I apologize to the other 95% of you that this _pathetic_ reminder needs to be added, but sadly there's a need for it.

-There are 5 resources that work together to provide to you the fastest path to success.
+There are 5 resources that work together to provide you with the fastest path to success.
 They are:

 1. This User's Manual
 2. The Cookbook